-- Define process steps - Document when and how often they will conduct quality management processes • - Add related quality management activities to the project schedule
+- Define process steps - Document when and how often they will conduct quality management processes - Add related quality management activities to the project schedule

 The vendor's Quality Management Plan shall address all aspects of quality management that might have an impact on project success.
-The quality management processes shall include the steps for prioritizing correcting errors or issues related to guality to allow project teams to focus on resolution of the highest-priority quality challenges.
+The quality management processes shall include the steps for prioritizing correcting errors or issues related to quality to allow project teams to focus on resolution of the highest-priority quality challenges.
 The Quality Management Plan should also include:

-- Templates: A quality management memorandum, quality management log, or other documents that standardize information capture and communication related to quality - Processes: Descriptions about how vendors manage risks and issues, including tracking, management, quality processes, reporting, and tools used - Standards: Descriptions of the industry standards vendors employ to manage quality
+- Templates: A quality management memorandum, quality management log, or other documents that standardize information capture and communication related to quality - Processes: Descriptions about how vendors manage quality, including processes, reporting, and tools used - Standards: Descriptions of the industry standards vendors employ to manage quality